kushagrchitkar/Covid-19-Time-Series-Analysis/README.md

 ### Dataset
 - Our dataset consisted of 185 million tweets posted between April 1, 2020, and September 30, 2020.
+- Here is a link to the dataset: https://drive.google.com/drive/folders/1EUiu5FpYhOclWm8pUQKVUVYy6Nz9KoQD?usp=sharing

 ### Summarization Technique
 - We employed the TextRank algorithm for Extractive Summarization.